 A: Your weekly Peak-Season, Summer, or Autumn Farm Share will contain a balanced selection of the best vegetables our fields have to offer each week.
-The following are sample contents of an individual Farm Share from three different weeks in the season… Early Summer: 2 lbs. fresh fava beans, 1 bunch rainbow chard, 1 head fennel, ½ lb. mesclun, 2 lbs. new potatoes, 1 lb. rainbow beets, 1 bunch thyme, 1 bulb fresh garlic, 1 bunch hakurei turnips, 1 lb. summer squash, 1 head Boston lettuce; Late Summer: 1 lb. heirloom tomatoes, 1 lb. beefsteak tomatoes, 1 lb. golden Roma tomatoes, 1 pint rainbow cherry tomatoes, 2 lbs. fairy tale eggplant, 1 head broccoli, 2 lbs. cucumbers, ¼ lb.
-Hungarian hot wax peppers, 1 lb. bell peppers, 1 bunch scallions, 2 heads green oakleaf lettuce, 1 bunch cilantro; Autumn: 2 lbs. rainbow carrots, 1 lb. parsnips, 1 butternut squash, 1 lb. watermelon radishes, 1 bunch Tuscan kale, ½ lb. arugula, 1 lb. leeks, 1 head escarole, 2 lbs.
-Kennebec potatoes, 1 bunch fresh dill, 1 head Boston bibb lettuce.
+The following are sample contents of an individual Farm Share from three different weeks in the season… Early Summer: 2 lbs. fresh fava beans, 1 bunch rainbow chard, 1 head fennel, ½ lb. mesclun, 2 lbs. new potatoes, 1 lb. spring carrots, 1 bunch thyme, 1 bulb fresh garlic, 1 bunch hakurei turnips, 2 lb. summer squash, 1 lb. pac choi; Late Summer: 1 lb. heirloom tomatoes, 1 lb. beefsteak tomatoes, 1 lb. golden Roma tomatoes, 2 pints rainbow cherry tomatoes, 2 lbs. fairy tale eggplant, 1 head broccoli, 2 lbs. cucumbers, ¼ lb.
+Hungarian hot wax peppers, 1 lb. bell peppers, 1 bunch scallions, 2 heads green oakleaf lettuce, 1 bunch cilantro; Autumn: 2 lbs. rainbow carrots, 1 lb. parsnips, 3 each honeynut winter squash, 1 lb. watermelon radishes, 1 bunch Tuscan kale, ½ lb. arugula, 1 lb. leeks, 1 head escarole, 2 lbs. gold potatoes, 1 bunch Italian parsley, 1 head Boston bibb lettuce.

 Q: Will my weekly Farm Share have too much or too little produce for my family’s vegetable needs?

-A: Your weekly Farm Share is a half-bushel produce box, measuring 9″x9″x13″, filled to the brim with a sampling of 9-to-12 different varieties of our vegetables on any given week, selected from over 100 varieties of vegetables we grow throughout the entire season.
-Households with modest vegetable needs may choose a FLEX Share; households with more substantial vegetable appetites may purchase multiple CSA memberships.
-On average, one Farm Share membership per household is a great start toward eating lots of fresh, delicious produce all week long.
+A: Your weekly Farm Share is a half-bushel produce box, measuring 9″x9″x13″, filled to the brim with a sampling of 9-to-12 different varieties of our vegetables on any given week, selected from over 100 varieties of vegetables we grow throughout the season.
+Households with more modest vegetable needs may choose a FLEX Share; households with more substantial vegetable appetites may purchase multiple CSA memberships.
+Our goal is for any Farm Share option you choose to be a great start toward enjoying lots of fresh, delicious, organic produce all week long.

 Q: What happens when I’m out of town or for some reason can’t pick up my Farm Share on a designated week?

 A: We encourage you to send a friend or neighbor to pick up your Farm Share for you; they can simply check your name off our list, take a box, and enjoy!
-FLEX Share members are of course encouraged to be in touch with us at the beginning of the season to schedule their FLEX Share pickups or deliveries around vacation or travel plans.
+FLEX Share members are of course encouraged to be in touch with us to schedule their FLEX Share pickups or deliveries around vacation or travel plans.

-Q: If I am unable to pick up my Farm Share for an unexpected reason, will it be available to pick up the following day?
+Q: If at the last minute I am unable to pick up my Farm Share for some reason, will it be available to pick up the following day?

-A: It is important that the veggies don’t sit around between pickup days, so Farm Shares can generally only be picked up on the designated day.
+A: It’s worth asking, but the answer may be no, depending on location… It is important that our veggies don’t sit around between pickup days, so Farm Shares can generally only be picked up on the pre-designated day.
 Un-picked-up Farm Shares are donated to charities, sent home with members of our farm crew, put to use in restaurant kitchens, etc.